FIWARE/context.Orion-LD/README.md

 The NGSI-LD Specification is regularly updated and published by ETSI.
 The latest specification is [version 1.8.1](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.08.01_60/gs_cim009v010801p.pdf), published in March 2024.
-The next release, version 1.9.1, is expected for September/October 2024·
+The next release, version 1.9.1, is expected in the beginning of 2025.

 A few presentations on NGSI-LD:
 * [NGSI-LD Overview](https://docs.google.com/presentation/d/1tgh6gBdcZHRPU_ehM7M5rGCI83CrYimCwJXxzRI5GDg)